madhavv197/time_series_introduction/README.md

 #### Ridge (L2)

-We can avoid overfitting and multicollinearity in our linear regression model by using Ridge (L2) or Lasso (L1) Regularization.
+We can avoid overfitting and multicollinearity in our linear regression model by using Ridge (L2).
 How it works is by adding penalties at the end of our loss function:

 $$
 Loss = MSE + Penalty = \frac{1}{n} \sum_{i=1}^{n} {(Y_i - \hat{Y}_i)^2} + \lambda \sum \beta^2
 $$

+##### Intermezzo : Linear Algebra

-Lets dive deeper into how the linear algebra here.
+Lets take a step back to dive deeper into how the linear algebra here.
 From our equation of OLS:

 $$
 \beta = (X^T X)^{-1} X^T Y